-If you receive a traumatic brain injury in a Florida car crash or other catastrophic event, the initial focus of your physicians will be to save your life and begin immediate treatment to attempt to minimize the long-term effects of your TBI.
+If you receive a traumatic brain injury in a Florida car crash or other catastrophic events, the initial focus of your physicians will be to save your life and begin immediate treatment to attempt to minimize the long-term effects of your TBI.
 Unfortunately, you could incur hospital and other medical expenses of over $1 million during the first six months alone.

 But what about the costs you and your family will incur after the first six months?
 Given that a TBI can affect you in multiple ways, you may require months or even years or rehabilitation and occupational and physical therapy.
 You may even require a lifetime of care.